oracle-livelabs/database/db-19c-fundamentals/index-compression/index.md

 * An Autonomous Database
 * Completion of the Lab: 19C Setup

-## Task 1: Enable advanced index compression
+## Task 1: Enable Advanced Index Compression

 1. If you're not already looking at the SQL Developer Web interface, locate your Autonomous Database by clicking the hamburger menu in the top left of the screen, selecting Oracle Databases and choose Autonomous Database. **If you already have SQL Developer Web up and are logged in as the NF19C user, skip to step 4.**